Levy multiplicative chaos and star scale invariant random measures: Examples

-Hence, we can consider the L\'evy chaos with generator $X$ and rate function $g(y)=y$.
-It is a non trivial good $\star$-scale invariant random measure.
-The scaling factor $\omega_\epsilon$ appearing in \eqref{star} is a stable ID process.
+If we consider the L\'evy multiplicative chaos with generator $X$ and rate function $g(y)=y$, we obtain a nontrivial good star scale invariant random measure.
+The scaling factor $\omega_\epsilon$ appearing in (\ref{star}) is a stable ID process.